...Continued from the previous page.

 If you spray too much, the engine will stall.
 If this happens to you, just restart the engine and repeat the step and spray less carb cleaner spray.

 As you spray some short burst of carb cleaner into the vacuum hose, you should see the voltage numbers of O2S11 immediately spike to 0.800 to 0.900 Volts.
-And as long as you're spraying, these voltage numbers should stay there.
+And as long as you're spraying, these voltage number should stay there.

 When you stop spraying, the O2 sensor values should come down and within a few seconds, they should start oscillating between 0.100 Volts to 0.900 Volts.
 If they don't, don't worry about it yet.